h4ckd0tm3/project-athena/Curriculum/Module 14 - Cryptography/lectures/Encryption.md

   It is a hierarchical system for issuing, distributing and verifying digital certificates.
   The topic "PKI" in particular will be discussed later on.
 - **Hybrid:**
+  - DH-Key Exhange:
-  The Diffie-Hellman key exchange is often used to establish a shared secret between two parties securely.
+  - The Diffie-Hellman key exchange is often used to establish a shared secret between two parties securely.
   Both parties choose a parameter, which is then sent to the other party.
   Using the from the other party received parameter, a common shared secret can be used for symmetric encryption.